 Toumai — Laparoscopic Surgery

-MicroPort MedBot's Toumai system is China's answer to the da Vinci surgical system.
-It provides multi-arm laparoscopic surgery capabilities with 3D HD visualization and wristed instruments.
+MicroPort MedBot's Toumai is China's most direct answer to the da Vinci platform.
+It provides multi-arm laparoscopic surgery with 3D HD visualization and wristed instruments.

 - Price: $400,000 – $600,000